-To help fill the demand, we’re launching a brand new intensive 19 week course, giving you introductory skills in the art department, and the confidence to be part of the team who create worlds you see on screen.
+To help fill the demand, we’ve launched a new intensive 19 week course, giving you introductory skills in the art department, and the confidence to be part of the team who create worlds you see on screen.

 It’s one of a kind.

 No one else in the industry is offering a course like this designed to be an intensive introduction to understanding working on a film and tv set in one of the many art dept roles.

 Be ready in 19 weeks.

 Because you’ll spend time working on a set you’ll have the confidence to walk into an entry level job on set.